 - Tour duration: one day (including sightseeing, breaks)

-- Cycle distance: about 26 km, about two hours riding time
+- Cycle distance: about 20 km, about one and a half hours riding time

 - Kayaking distance: approx. 6 to 7 km, about three hours kayaking time